-The progress measure shows whether a learner's improvement in reading or numeracy each year is in line with that of other learners taking the same test.
+The progress measure shows whether a learner's improvement in reading or numeracy each year is in line with that of other learners in the same national curriculum year group taking the same test.
 No one performs consistently all of the time.
 Small changes are most likely due to how the learner performed on this particular test on the particular day of testing.
 Patterns of change over time may give a stronger indication of the learner's progress.

-The Welsh Government's Reading and Numeracy Tests in Wales: Information for Parents/Carers Years 2-9 (www.learning.wales.gov.uk/resources/browse-all/reading-and-numeracy-tests-information-for-parents-carers/?lang=en) provides further information on the scoring of the tests.
+The Welsh Government's Reading and numeracy tests in Wales - 2017: Information for parents and carers of children in Years 2 to 9 (http://learning.gov.wales/resources/browse-all/reading-and-numeracy-testsinformation-for-parents-carers/?lang=en) provides further information on the scoring of the tests.
 The guide sets out that each test is designed to measure achievement across the range expected for each year group and that they will not always give reliable information for learners who are working at the extremes of the range for their age.
 In these instances parents/carers will be encouraged to discuss their child's progress with their school.
 All schools use a range of methods to assess how these learners' skills are developing and will report learners' progress to parents/carers.